rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 The results seen in the paper can be replicated by running all of the above scripts.
 However, the **feature_extraction** scripts used to obtain the Gauteng feature set requires substantial run-time (downloading and processing thousands of images).
 To save you time, we have provided the feature sets extracted in <code>data/extracted_features/</code>.
 Thus, the **clustering** and **visualisation_validation** scripts can be run without running the **feature_extraction** scripts.

 We have not made the SAMPI data that we used available.
 This data can be provided by the <a href="https://www.gcro.ac.za/">GCRO</a> on request.

-You will need to get a Google Static Maps API key for requesting images.
-For more information, see https://developers.google.com/maps/documentation/maps-static/overview.

 ## Results